Enrico Accorretti

-Enrico Accorretti (Macerata, 14 July 1888 – Rome, 14 March 1978) was an Italian admiral during World War II.
+Enrico Accorretti (14 July 1888 – 14 March 1978) was an Italian admiral during World War II.

 Early life

 He was born in Macerata on July 14, 1888, the son of Marquis Giuseppe Accorretti, lieutenant colonel in the cavalry of the Royal Italian Army, and of Bianca Malacari Misturi.
 After attending the first year at the Institute of Social Sciences of the University of Florence, he chose to pursue a military career like his father and brother Alberto.

 Military career

-In 1907 he entered the Royal Naval Academy of Livorno, graduating in 1911 with the rank of Ensign.
+In 1907 he entered the Royal Naval Academy of Livorno, graduating in 1911 with the rank of ensign.
 He served on the armored cruiser Pisa during the Italo-Turkish war.
 After the Kingdom of Italy entered World War I on 24 May 1915, he first served as a navigation officer on the destroyer Ardito, engaged in the protection of naval traffic between Brindisi and La Spezia, and later on the protected cruiser Piemonte, operating within the Anglo-French squadron stationed in Thessaloniki.
 After returning to Italy in 1917 he became aide of Admiral Luigi Cito Filomarino in Venice, and later of the Duke of Spoleto and of the commander of the Third Army, Lieutenant General Emanuele Filiberto of Savoy-Aosta.
-He developed an interest in aviation and obtained the license of seaplane pilot, after which (having been meanwhile promoted to Lieutenant) he was assigned to the "Giuseppe Miraglia" seaplane station in Venice as group leader of the bombing squadrons, participating in the bombing of Pola on 17 July 1918.
+He developed an interest in aviation and obtained the license of seaplane pilot, after which (having been meanwhile promoted to lieutenant) he was assigned to the "Giuseppe Miraglia" seaplane station in Venice as group leader of the bombing squadrons, participating in the bombing of Pola on 17 July 1918.
 Altogether he carried out twenty flight missions and was awarded a Silver Medal of Military Valour.

 After the end of the Great War he embarked again on the Pisa, stationed in the Levant, and resumed his studies, obtaining a degree in social sciences in 1924.
 In 1920 he took part in a cruise to Brazil, Argentina and Uruguay on board the battleship Roma.
 In 1922 he assumed the superior naval command for the Red Sea and the Indian Ocean with the gunboat Misurata as flagship, participating in the studies on the first military operations aimed at reasserting Italian sovereignty over Somalia.
 In 1924 he was promoted to lieutenant commander and given command of the destroyer Castelfidardo, and in 1925–26 he became commander of the 2nd Destroyer Squadron.
-From 22 April 1927 to 11 September 1928, after promotion to Commander, he was once again appointed commander of Italian naval forces in the Red Sea, as well as naval commander of Massawa, with the minelayer Legnano as flagship.
+From 22 April 1927 to 11 September 1928, after promotion to commander, he was once again appointed commander of Italian naval forces in the Red Sea, as well as naval commander of Massawa, with the minelayer Legnano as flagship.
 In 1929 he was appointed Deputy Chief of Staff of Admiral Antonio Foschini, commander of the Special Naval Division.